isomerpages/govtech-stp/_travel-and-health-control-measures/06a-FAQ.md

 <div id="pcrtestQ5"></div>

 #### 5. I have recovered from COVID-19.
-Am I required to be tested for COVID-19 before departure into Singapore?
+Am I required to be tested for COVID-19 before departure for Singapore?

 If a [COVID-19 Polymerase Chain Reaction test (“PCR test”)](/health/covid19-tests/pcrtest) is required to be taken 72 hours before departure, i.e. a condition for entry into Singapore, travellers must take the test regardless of whether they have recovered from COVID-19.